letisiapangataa/letisiapangataa.github.io/posts/siem-intermediate-guide.md

 ---
-title: "SIEM in Action: Real-World Use Cases and Advanced Techniques"
+title: "SIEM in Action : Real-World Use Cases and Advanced Techniques"
 date: "2025-08-13"
 excerpt: "Explore intermediate SIEM concepts, including threat hunting, custom correlation rules, and automation for modern security operations."
 description: "A hands-on guide to leveraging SIEM for advanced security monitoring, with practical examples and best practices."
 difficulty: "Intermediate"
 ---

-# SIEM in Action: Real-World Use Cases and Advanced Techniques

 Security Information and Event Management (SIEM) platforms are more than just log collectors—they are powerful tools for proactive threat detection, investigation, and response.
 This post explores intermediate SIEM concepts and practical techniques to help you get more value from your SIEM investment.